 Campus Box 1125

-Professor Rodebaugh studies the anxiety disorders, particularly social phobia, as well as psychotherapy outcome and process.
-His research focuses on improving the assessment and treatment of anxiety, as well as increasing understanding of the factors that maintain and reduce anxiety.
-He is particularly interested in the integration of social psychological research (e.g., dual process theories; self-regulation theories) into the domain of clinical psychology, and the selection of appropriate statistical models (e.g., structural equation models; item response theory models) for evaluating measures and testing hypotheses.
+Dr. Rodebaugh is a clinical psychologist with a focus on anxiety disorders in adults, particularly generalized social anxiety disorder.
+He is also interested in psychotherapy outcome and process.
+His research focuses on improving the assessment and treatment of anxiety, as well as increasing understanding of the factors that maintain and reduce anxiety (e.g., attention bias).
+He is particularly interested in the relationship between social anxiety and interpersonal processes, particularly in regard to friendship.
+More generally, he is interested in further evaluating and enhancing exposure treatment across the anxiety disorders.
+He has a long-standing interest in the integration of social psychological research (e.g., dual process theories; self-regulation theories) into the domain of clinical psychology, and the selection of appropriate statistical models (e.g., structural equation models; item response theory models) for evaluating measures and testing hypotheses.
+Recently his work has expanded to include active projects concerning post-traumatic stress disorder.

 - Abnormal Psychology